oroochristopher-stack/bank-customer-risk-segmentation/README.md

 This model can help banks price loans and manage credit risk.

 ## Data Engineering & Integrity
 Analysis is performed in Google BigQuery to simulate a cloud-native environment.
+This is a single region project.

 Secure Connection: Successfully architected a Python-to-BigQuery bridge using OAuth 2.0 tokenization.
 Implemented explicit project-scoping to ensure data governance and billing accuracy.